ericoporto/ags-manual-wiki/EditingGUIs.md

 Example: You have @SCORE@ out of @TOTALSCORE@ points.

-The Properties window also allows you to align the text to left, right or centre, as well as change its font and colour.
+The Properties window also allows you to align the text to left, right or centre, as well as change its font and color.

 ---